-Opalton is situated 123km from Winton.
-It is one of the largest opal fields in Queensland and is known for the quality of opal mined.
+Opalton is situated 123 kilometres south of Winton in a large Designated Fossicking area.
+It is one of the largest opal fields in Queensland and is known for the quality and uniqueness of the boulder opal that is mined there.
 It is believed that opal was first discovered by George Cragg, a stockman from Warrnambool Station, in 1888, and the first mine was worked in 1894.
-At one time, Opalton was a bustling township and there were more than 600 men working the opal field, around the turn of the 20th century.
+At one time, Opalton was a bustling township and there were more than 600 people working the opal field around the turn of the 20th century.
 Since that time, the population has dwindled to approximately 25 today.
 In 1899, the largest piece of pipe opal ever recorded was discovered at Opalton – it was over 10 feet (3m) long and rumoured to be as thick as a man’s leg!

-The majority of the journey is on an unsealed road.
-No food, drinks or fuel are available in Opalton.
+The majority of the journey is on a well-maintained unsealed road.
+No fuel is available in Opalton, however the shop has some basic supplies of bread, milk, ice, drinks and lollies.
 Please ensure you are fully stocked prior to your departure from Winton.

 There is bush camping available at the Opalton Bush Park – hot showers, toilets, fresh or dam water and some undercover parking provided.
 As well as a sheltered BBQ area, there is a great Pizza oven, small and large BBq plates and an enclosed shed/eating area for day visitors.
 Loads of room for everyone to spread out and enjoy the peace and quiet and the starry nights.
 Everyone likes to meet up for the afternoon noodling show and a few stories with local miners.

 Nearly 7klms of historic walking tracks is the latest exciting addition to Opalton.
 Tracks vary from just 450mtrs to the longest loop of 4 klms.